harmonydata/harmonydata.github.io/content/en/blog/improving-pdf-parsing.md

 We deployed two versions of Harmony side by side: the original Harmony, and the new PDF extraction model on a new URL.

-A user at Ulster University evaluated the new model against the old model on a number of new questionnaires and counted which questions were correctly extracted.
+Emily Miskimmin at Ulster University evaluated the new model against the old model on a number of new questionnaires and counted which questions were correctly extracted.

 We have then run a statistical analysis on the two models.
 The analysis is here: https://github.com/harmonydata/test_new_pdf_model